GSA/smartpay-training/README.md

 ### Frontend environment settings
 The frontend is built using [Astro](https://astro.build/) and [Vue](https://vuejs.org/).
 These require an installation of Node.
 We recommend using one of the following development environments for Node:
-* [NVM](https://github.com/nvm-sh/nvm) -- The correct Node version is set automatically from this repo's `.nvmrc` file
+* [NVM](https://github.com/nvm-sh/nvm) -- The correct Node version is set automatically from this repo's `.nvmrc` file (Node LTS v18)
 * [nodeenv](https://pypi.org/project/nodeenv/), which is compatible with python's virtualenv.
+If you use this option, be sure to use the latest Node LTS version, which is `v18`.

 Once you have a proper Node environment set up, you can install the frontend dependencies as follows: